 Items that should NOT be placed in the recycling rollout are electronics, batteries, household and medical hazardous waste, Styrofoam, waste oil, tires, and glass.

-The recycling drop point location at Freedom Waste Service located at 400 State Street will continue in addition to the new residential curbside recycling program.
+The recycling drop point location at Freedom Waste Service located at 400 State Street is available in addition to the new residential curbside recycling program.
 The drop point location is open Monday through Friday from 7 a.m. until 3:30 p.m. and Saturday from 8 a.m. until noon.
 There is no charge for the general public to drop off recyclables.

 The keys to the program’s success are public participation and the efficiencies gained in the Engineering-Public Works Department through a restructuring of the brush and yard waste collection program.
 The City is proposing a call-in request system with brush collection based upon a minimum volume of material to be collected.
 Also, residents may be required to manage some of their yard waste/grass clipping at the household level.
 Note: The specific changes to the brush and yard waste programs have not been determined yet.

 If you have a question about recycling, contact the Engineering-Public Works Department at 270-444-8511.
 The City of Paducah encourages citizens to be engaged throughout this process.
 Please direct comments and suggestions to Public Information Officer Pam Spencer or 270-444-8669.